grafana/faro-web-sdk/packages/react/README.md

 # Set up the Faro React distribution of the Faro Web SDK

+The Faro Web-SDK is a highly configurable open source real user monitoring (RUM) library built on OpenTelemetry and integrating seamlessly with Grafana Cloud and Grafana Frontend Observability.
 Faro-React is a distribution of the Faro Web SDK for project using React, which offers easier integrations and the following features:

-// Sean: what is Faro web-sdk

-- **Support for React Router (v4 - v6)**: send events for all route changes
+- **Support for React Router v6 or v4/v5.x**: send events for all route changes, including the data router API
 - **Error boundary**: enhancements to stack traces and configuration options for `pushError` behavior
 - **Component profiler**: to capture component renders, un/mounting time, and more
 - **SSR support** server side rendering support for React

-todo: questions:

-- Why do we support v4-v6, are these all the current supported versions of React? // v4/v5.x

-If you use React Router v4-v5, or want to use React Router v6 without the data router API refer to the [React router without data router](#react-router-without-data-router) section of the documentation.

-To upgrade your project to React Router v6 and the data router API, refer to the [Upgrade to a data router](#upgrade-to-a-data-router) section of the documentation.
+This document covers setting up Faro-React with React Router v6 with or without the data router API, and v4/v5.x.

 ## React router with data router

 The data router API is only available in React Router v6.

+// todo: add specific react router version which introduced data routers
+// Sean: I couldn't find it

+If you use React Router v4/v5x, or want to use React Router v6 without the data router API refer to the [React router without data router](#react-router-without-data-router) section of the documentation.

+To upgrade your project to React Router v6 and the data router API, refer to the [Upgrade to a data router](#upgrade-to-a-data-router) section of the documentation.

-Follow these steps to set up Faro-React and React Router v6 with the data router API: // add specific react router version which introduced data routers
+Follow these steps to set up Faro-React and React Router v6 with the data router API:

 1. Install Faro-React package
 2. Import and initialize Faro